nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 generator, which NEST uses for generating documentation.

 reStructuredText uses directives, which are blocks of explicit markup used for math, images, code, admonitions, and much more.
 The syntax looks like this ``.. directive-name::``.
-The directive content follows after a blank line and is indented relative to the directive start.
+The directive content follows the directive name after a blank line and is indented relative to the directive start.

 In addition to directives, reStructuredText has roles, which insert semantic markup into documents.
 Roles look like this ``:role-name:`content```.

 We will only cover a few examples here.
-You can find more information in the following links:
+You can find more information at the following links:

 * `reStructuredText User Documentation <https://docutils.sourceforge.io/rst.html#id24>`_